diefenbach/django-lfs/docs/user/concepts/taxes.rst

 Example 1
 ---------

-Let's say you have entered the price of a product **inclusive tax**, i.e.   the gross price of the product or in other words your selected **Price calculator** is **Price includes tax**.
+Assuming that the  entered price of a product is inclusive tax, i.e. the entered price is the gross price of the product or in other words the selected ``Price calculator`` of the product is ``Price Includes Tax``.

-LFS will calculate the **net price** of the product on base of the   **Product tax** (the tax you have assigned to the product).
+LFS will calculate the net price of the product on base of the entered Product tax, the tax you have assigned to the product.

-LFS will then calculate the product's gross price for a customer on base of the **customer tax** which you have entered for the country of the customer's shipping address.
-If there is no customer tax for the customer in question   LFS falls back to the product tax in order to calculate the gross price.
+LFS will then calculate the product's gross price for a customer on base of the customer tax which you have entered for the country of the customer's shipping address.
+If there is no customer tax for the customer LFS falls back to the product tax in order to calculate the gross price.

 Example 2
 ---------

-Now let's imagine you have entered the price of the product **exclusive tax**, i.e. the **net price** of the product. or in other words your selected   **Price calculator** is **Price excludes tax**.
+Now let's imagine you have entered the price of the product exclusive tax, i.e. the net price of the product, or in other words the selected ``Price calculator`` of the product is ``Price Excludes tax``.

-LFS will just take the price you have entered for the product and calculates the product's gross price on base of the **customer tax** which you have entered for the country of the customer's shipping address.
-If there is no customer tax for the customer in question LFS falls back to the product tax   in order to calculate the gross price.
+LFS will just take the entered price for the product and calculates the product's gross price on base of the customer tax which you have entered for the country of the customer's shipping address.
+If there is no customer tax for the customer LFS falls back to the product tax in order to calculate the gross price.

 Conclusion
 ==========